Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 Are there any statistics to show how common injuries are from pushing and pulling activities?

 Because these actions are among the most common work activities, they are also the cause of many injuries.
-However, there are no comprehensive injury statistics.
-As well, the injuries resulting from these activities are not always recorded very specifically.
-Most common are overexertion injuries (e.g., back strain).
+However, there are no comprehensive injury statistics as these types of injuries are not specifically recorded as ‘push or pull’ injuries.
+Most commonly, the nature of injury is recorded as an overexertion injury (e.g., back strain).
 Injuries due to slips and falls are also often associated with pushing and pulling.
 Additionally, injuries to fingers and hands can result when caught in, on, or between objects (e.g., between a cart and the wall) and to lower legs when bumped by carts.
-Therefore, existing statistics do not reflect the importance of pushing and pulling as work factors causing injury because the injuries fall into different categories making them difficult to analyze.

 Because of the complex nature of body motion during pushing and pulling, no numerical standard has yet been developed that can be directly applied in industry.